ethereum/web3.py/docs/internals.rst

 The ``process_subscriptions()`` method on the ``PersistentConnection`` class is set up to pop messages from this queue as FIFO over an asynchronous iterator pattern.

-If the stream of messages from the websocket is not being interrupted by any other tasks, the queue will generally be in sync with the messages coming in over the websocket.
+If the stream of messages from the socket is not being interrupted by any other tasks, the queue will generally be in sync with the messages coming in over the socket.
 That is, the message listener will put a message in the queue and the ``process_subscriptions()`` method will pop that message from the queue and yield control of the loop back to the listener.
-This will continue until the websocket connection is closed or the user unsubscribes from the subscription.
+This will continue until the socket connection is closed or the user unsubscribes from the subscription.
 If the stream of messages lags a bit, or the provider is not consuming messages but has subscribed to a subscription, this internal queue may fill up with messages until it reaches its max